 - An excellent source of vitamin A and vitamin C too

-And of course this recipe gave me another great excuse to use my spiralizer for the baked sweet potato part.
+This brussels sprout pesto recipe gave me another great excuse to use my spiralizer for the sweet potato part.

-Sure, you can use pasta too, that goes just fine with the Brussels sprout pesto, but I wanted to make this recipe as low carb and low calorie as possible!
+But you can use pasta too, that goes just fine with the Brussels sprout pesto.

 - 500 g spiralized sweet potato